-Permission slips for any UPCS activity will be due three days prior to the field trip.
+Permission slips for any UPCS activity will be due prior to being allowed to leave on the field trip.
 If the permission slip is incomplete, filled out inappropriately, or not turned in to the designated person, that child may not be permitted to attend the event and will remain at the school to participate in another designated activity.
-Students in violation of specific provisions of the Code of Conduct and/or on social probation shall be denied the privilege to attend field trips.
+Students in violation of specific provisions of the Code of Conduct shall be denied the privilege to attend field trips.
+There is an opt-out form for parents who do not give permission for students to leave the building.